 - Invariants within an implementation

 - Same output when given the same input

 - Fragment values are independent of

 - Content of frame buffer

 - Active color buffer, ...

 - Independence of parameter values (e.g. for stencil / blending)

 - No invariance when switching options on and off

-- E.g. stencil, texturing, lighting, ...
+- E.g. depth test, stencil, texturing, ...

 - On-screen versus off-screen buffers